vedph/cadmus_tool/Readme.md

 ```ps1
 ./cadmus-tool graph-import c:/users/dfusi/desktop/nodes.json cadmus-itinera -t repository-provider.itinera
 ```

+>Note: if you are importing mappings, ensure that the JSON document has a root array property including mappings.
+When working with a compact mappings document using cross-references, dereference all the referenced mappings via the [apposite command](#graph-dereference-mappings) before importing.

 All data files are JSON documents, having as their root element an **array** of objects.
 For instance: